-Before you move ahead and grow roses from cuttings, it is important to understand which cutting is best for the method.
+Before you begin growing roses from cuttings, you must first choose which cutting is suitable for the process.

-- Softwood Cuttings: As the name suggests, these cuttings are taken from the soft, light green, and flexible stems of the plant.
-These are the fastest and easiest to root.
+- Softwood Cuttings: These cuttings are made from the plant’s soft, light green, and flexible stems, as the name implies.
+These are the quickest and most straightforward to root.

-- Semi Hardwood Cuttings: When the soft stems mature slightly, they come to the semi-hardwood stage, which means they are neither too soft, nor too hard.
-These are not as fast as softwood cuttings when it comes to rooting.
+- Semi-Hardwood Cuttings: When soft stems reach a semi-hardwood stage, they are neither too soft nor too hard.
+When it comes to roots, they are slower than softwood cuttings.

-- Hardwood Cuttings: These are the matured and hardened stems of the plant and are also the hardest to root.
-Avoid them while growing roses from cuttings.
+- Hardwood Cuttings: These are the plant’s developed and rigid stems, which are also the most difficult to root.
+When growing roses from cuttings, stay away from them.

 How to Grow Roses from Cuttings?

-Propagating Roses through stem cuttings during spring or fall is best.
+Roses are best propagated through stem cuttings in the spring or fall.

-Select a healthy rose plant and choose a softwood stem that looks soft and fresh.
-Using a sanitized shear, snip away 6-8 inches of cutting from the plant.
-Cut at a 45-degree angle.
+Choose a healthy rose plant with a softwood stem that appears soft and new.
+Snip 6-8 inches of cutting from the plant using a sterilized shear.
+At a 45-degree angle, cut the material.

 Snip Away Leaves

-Remove all the lower leaves keeping the upper ones intact.
-Once done, put the cutting in a glass of water.
+Remove all of the lower leaves, but leave the top ones alone.
+Place the cutting in a glass of water after it’s finished.

 Apply Rooting Hormone

-Dipping the cut end in a rooting hormone will help to speed up the growing process.
-Do make sure you are not applying too much.
+Dip the cut end of the stem in a rooting hormone to speed up the growth process.
+Make sure you’re not using too much product.

 Plant the Cutting